just-the-docs/just-the-docs/developers/CODING_STANDARDS.md

   * When slow performance is perceived, try (or get help finding) the bottleneck.
 Or most helpful sufficient cause.
 Look at load time breakdown in network panel.
   * Caching probably isn't the first resort, but caching a very short time can be safe.
 Carefully consider the implications and worst case of stale cache data.
   * Webpages should load in 2 seconds, and make less than 50 queries as a rule of thumb.
+  * if you notice a slow user experience, ask for help!
+Someone on the team is an expert in your bottleneck.

 ## Coding Standards for Specific Languages